The Maryland Center for Women in Computing

 WITI is the premiere global organization empowering women in business and technology to achieve unimagined possibilities.

-Topics for Inclusion in Computing
+Topics for Inclusion

 - NCWIT- What makes electronic mentoring effective?- a review and case study of how and why to use electronic mentoring